Storyline

 Natalie Futrell

-Managing Director
+Executive Director

-Kassidy Canova
+Kassidy Will Canova

-Program Coordinator
+Program Manager

-Canova serves as the Program Coordinator and choreographer of the ACT ONE touring troupe at YAT.
+Canova serves as the Program Manager and choreographer of the ACT ONE touring troupe at YAT.
 She is a graduate of Florida School of the Arts, where she studied Musical Theatre and Directing.
 Upon graduating Canova taught and choreographed for Asbury Arts Center in Middleburg, Florida, and directed/coached various events for Showtime USA in St. Augustine before returning to her hometown in 2018.
 She has choreographed various Junior productions at YAT including Frozen Jr, The Addams Family Young @ Part, Mary Poppins Jr, Nemo Kids, and Mean Girls Jr. Some performance highlights for Canova include her roles of Ruth Condomine in Blithe Spirit and Constance Ledbelly in Goodnight Desdemona (Good Morning Juliet) at Florida School of the Arts, Lady Beaconsfield in Jekyll & Hyde with NRM Performance at the Monticello Opera House, and most recently as the Nurse in Romeo & Juliet with the talented students of Young Actors Theatre.

 Alison B. Grimes